Mindfulness in Recovery

 Living in the Moment

 Being aware of yourself and living in the moment can be a bit frightening at first, but this awareness is exactly what keeps you on the path of achieving recovery.
 For many individuals seeking treatment, relapses may occur even after long periods of abstinence.
-This is why awareness is so vital, and practicing mindfulness techniques is beneficial even after completing treatment.
+This is why awareness is so vital, and practicing mindfulness techniques is beneficial even after completing outpatient treatments.

 Recovery is possible for every addict or alcoholic, and personal tools such as mindfulness-based sobriety can help empower you to independently overcome challenges.
 By facing your fears and experiencing life one step at a time, you can successfully navigate relationships, work, stress and whatever else you encounter in a productive and meaningful way.